Natural Resources and Environmental Studies Graduate Program Coordinator: Dr. Roger Wheate (2023), Dr. Zoë Meletis (2024)

 Jianbing Li, Professor (Engineering)

-Brian Menounos, Professor and Canada Research Chair, Glacier Change (GEES)
+Brian Menounos, Professor and Canada Research Chair in Glacier Change (GEES)

-Michael Murphy, Professor and Canada Research Chair, Comparative Indigenous-State Relations (Political Science)
+Michael Murphy, Professor and Canada Research Chair in Comparative Indigenous-State Relations (Political Science)

 Brent Murray, Professor (ESM)